hrvach/Life_MiSTer/README.md

 ##### Q. Memory files are HUGE

-A. True, and very inefficient but they compress well as their entropy is low.
+A. They are, indeed, very inefficient but they compress well as their entropy is low.
 The idea was to implement a RLE encoding format, but there is an issue with ioctl_wait that needs to be addressed before or a different approach to file transfer taken (SD card vhd image and transfer in chunks).

 ## Known issues and missing features

 - Board wraps around
-- RLE file format should be implemented
+- RLE file format should be implemented instead of the current crappy one

 ## License